GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/4_Environmental_Data.md

 ## Save

-Convert the SpatialPointsDataFrames to regular dataframes, do some rounding of the numbers, and write-out.
+Convert the SpatialPointsDataFrames to regular dataframes, do some rounding of the numbers, and add a column that denotes whether it is a presence (1) or background (0) data point.
+Combine dataframes and save.

 ``` r
 # Columns to round to 1 decimal places